Yale-LILY/yale-lily.github.io/spider.md

                        <h2>Leaderboard - Execution</h2>
                     </div>
                     <p align="left">
                     <div class="left"> Our current models do not predict any value in SQL conditions so that we do not provide execution accuracies.
 However, we encourage you to provide it in the future submissions.
-For value prediction, you can assume a list of gold values for each question will be given.
-You model has to fill them into the right slots in the SQL.
-Is your system going to the first one showing on this leaderboard?
+For value prediction, you can assume  that a list of gold values for each question is given.
+Your model has to fill them into the right slots in the SQL.
+Is your system going to the first one showing up on this leaderboard?
                     </div>
                     </p>
                     <table class="table performanceTable">